 How great is that when you’re learning how to start investing in stocks?
 If you’re new to the stock market then take our basic stock course.

 When you’re learning how to start investing in stocks online, one strategy that can go by the wayside is options.
 I get it though.
 You’re looking at stocks because they’re long term and simple to get into.
 Read our how to make money in the stock market for beginners post to learn more about the subject.

 Options are wasting assets because they typically expire worthless.
 If you’re long term investing how does that work?
 One of the great things with options is that you can control 100 shares without paying the price for 100 shares.
 You’re basically renting shares.

 If you know how to start investing in stocks, you can then move into options.
 As a result, you’ll have to get a little more involved and learn the components of options.
 However, the money will come flowing in, if you master it.

-Do you now know how to start investing in stocks online?
-We hope we at least got you started!
-In a world of uncertainty people tend to stop taking risks but investing in the stock market doesn't need to be scary.
+Do you now feel better about getting started investing in stocks?
+We hope we at least got the ball rolling for you!
+In a world of uncertainty, people tend to stop taking risks, but investing in the stock market doesn’t need to be scary.
 Even with all the drama of the coronavirus that is affecting the markets in 2020..